CUBRID/cubrid-manual/en/intro.rst

 **Inheritance**

 Inheritance is a concept to reuse columns and methods of a super class (table) in those of a sub class.
 CUBRID supports reusability through inheritance.
 By using inheritance provided by CUBRID, you can create a super class with some common columns and then create a sub class inherited from the super class with some unique columns added.
 In this way, you can create a database model which can minimize the number of columns.

-**Composition**

-In a relational database, the reference relationship between tables is defined as a foreign key.
-If the foreign key consists of multiple columns or the size of the key is significantly large, the performance of join operations between tables will be degraded.
-However, CUBRID allows the direct use of the physical address (OID) where the records of the referred table are located, so you can define the reference relationship between tables without using join operations.

-That is, in an object-oriented database, you can create a composition relation where one record has a reference value to another by using the column displayed in the referred table as a domain (type), instead of referring to the primary key column from the referred table.